ujjwalmishra09/httpecho/README.md

 ## Compilation

-These codes are works on only Linux platform.
+These codes are for Linux platform.

 To compile the code type following commands in terminal.